 Thus began the process of research, research, research!
 I would say that on average, I spend nearly 20 percent of my time on the computer dedicating myself to doing research on how to optimize my website for the most traffic.
 As a blogger, you spend nearly as much time on other blogs as you do on yours just so that you can stay in the know and learn how to become a professional in your niche.

-Whether it be reading other blogs, doing SEO optimization research, leaving comments or various other things, you are constantly reading…the thing is that I love to read and if you want to become a full time travel blogger you must love reading too!
+Whether it be reading other blogs, doing SEO optimization research (whether that be local SEO, enterprise SEO, or eCommerce SEO), leaving comments or various other things, you are constantly reading…the thing is that I love to read and if you want to become a full time travel blogger you must love reading too!
 As with any job, you must love doing what you do otherwise you just wont make it in the long haul.
 And I’m definitely no professional in cooking or any other niche but I would think that this goes for any blog.

 Step 3: How Long Do I Spend Writing?